-Bachelor of Science Degree in Information Technology-Concentration in Networking, Administration and Security
+Bachelor of Science Degree in Information Technology with a Concentration in Networking, Administration, and Security 2013-2014 Curriculum

 After meeting the requirements of the associate degree, students in the bachelor's program will deepen their knowledge of network operating system environments and gain understanding of material needed to design, build, secure, and maintain enterprise-grade networks support Microsoft Windows in enterprise.
 Most acquire the fundamental knowledge to pursue the industry's premier Microsoft Certified Systems Engineer (MCSE) certification.
 They will also learn the Cisco® Certified Network Associate (CCNATM) curriculum and that of CompTIA's Linux+TM.
 Students also have the opportunity to explore new security technologies and standards, while building critical thinking and problem solving skills.
 The concentration culminates in a capstone project that allows the student to highlight knowledge gained in applied networking and security.